hmc-cs111-spring2016/what-is-a-DSL/my-dsl.md

 # Computational model
+_We don't yet have a great definition of the term "computational model".
-_What is the underlying "computational model" of this language?
-To answer this question, provide a high-level description (no more than 100 words) of what happens when a program runs._
+For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._

 # DSL-ness